HBoyd255/implementing-gtd/Todoist/implementing-gtd-in-todoist.md

 - `Incubator` - A list of projects that are not currently active, but have been scheduled to be revisited at a later date.
 This is the same concept as the tickler file.
-This is separate from the `Someday/Maybe` list as they have been scheduled.
+This is separate from the `Someday/Maybe` list, as these tasks have been scheduled for reevaluation.

 - `Waiting-For, External` - A list of tasks that I am waiting for someone else to complete.
-Each task in this list should have a "Date Delegated" comment, so that I can track how long I have been waiting for a task to be completed.
+Each task in this list should have a "Date Delegated" comment so that I can track how long I have been waiting for a task to be completed.

-- `Waiting-For, Internal` - A list of tasks thats that are almost actionable, but are waiting for another task to be completed first.
-This list feels like a hack, so I will reassess it during the weekly review, and consider implementing it in a different way.
+- `Waiting-For, Internal` - A list of tasks that are almost actionable, but are waiting for another task to be completed first.
+This list feels like a hack, so I will reassess it during the weekly review, and consider implementing it differently.

 ## Projects of interest